 What People Said About the Denali

-I did much research on the Net, and found that there were TWO opposite views on the Denali bike.
+Before taking the plunge on this purchase, I did much research on the net and found that there were two opposite views on the Denali bike.
 There were those who knew their way around wrenches, screwdrivers, cleaners and lubricants, who could perform minor repair and tuneup jobs on a bike.
 Then there were those who go straight to a bike repair shop if anything requiring a screwdriver or socket wrench is called for.

-Although the GMC Denali was originally intended to be sold in Local Bike Shops and at GMC dealers, it hasn't worked out that way, and the GM dealers don't know how to sell bicycles, Heck, they hardly know how to sell 4-wheel vehicles any more.
-Kent also makes the Tonino Lamborghini bikes and the Cadillac bikes, which are sold in all manner of outlets, and on-line.
-To help market the failing Denali, Kent deftly maneuvered a non-exclusive distribution deal with America's leading retailers, Amazon and WalMart!
+Although the GMC Denali was originally intended to be sold in Local Bike Shops and at GMC dealers, it hasn't worked out that way, and the GM dealers don't know how to sell bicycles.
+Heck, they hardly know how to sell 4-wheel vehicles anymore.
+Kent also makes the Tonino Lamborghini bikes and the Cadillac bikes, which are sold in all manner of outlets, and online.

 Saturday I got hit by a car that forced me head on into a telephone pole at 20 mph.
 I have a dislocated shoulder and bruised knee.
 The Denali is totaled.
 The front wheel now touches the down tube, the head tube is cracked and the BB is a wreck.
 So I have to go pick up a new one soon.
 Of course the driver took off like a bat out of hell.
 So I laid in the grass till the pain was manageable.
 THEN I RELEASED THE FRONT BRAKE AND RODE THE DENALI THE REST OF THE WAY HOME (ABOUT 3 MILES.)
 I had put 6720 miles on the Denali from Oct of last year to Saturday (a total of about 9 months).
 Which makes the cost per mile for the Denali $0.0235.